top of page

 Counsellor and community builder

-Hello and welcome.
-I’m Zena Nicholas, a counsellor and the person behind The Counsellors’ Staffroom and The CoPractice Communityspaces created to support therapists in feeling less isolated and more thoughtfully connected in their work.
+I’m Zena Nicholas, a counsellor and the founder of The Counsellors’ Staffroom and The CoPractice Community, spaces created to support therapists in feeling less isolated and more thoughtfully connected in their work.

-Alongside my counselling practice, much of my work is motivated by a belief that therapy as a profession must continually challenge itself in order to better serve both therapists and clients, particularly those from marginalised and minoritised communities.
+Alongside my counselling practice, much of my work is motivated by a belief that therapy as a profession must continually challenge itself in order to better serve both clients and therapists, particularly those from marginalised and minoritised communities.

 I am interested in supporting therapists in their professional and personal development through environments that are both warm and challenging.
 Spaces where people can think carefully about their work, strengthen their skills and remain connected to one another.